• Skip to primary navigation

 • 🍵 Drinks

-Chinese New Year cooking- well cooking for any party really- can be a bit stressful, so here's a CNY meal planning guide showing how 1 person can prepare the meal stress free.
-(Recipe suggestions are, unfortunately, not all vegan.)
+Chinese New Year cooking- well cooking for any party really- can be a bit stressful, so click through for a CNY meal planning guide that guides you through how 1 person can prepare the Chinese New Year Reunion Dinner with less stress.

-Note: If these 30+ vegan and vegetarian dishes are not enough, here's a link to more delicious Vegan Asian recipes to grace your festive table!
-Or, if you want a different cuisine, try these vegetarian Indian recipes or these vegetarian South East Asian dishes.
+Note: If these 30+ vegan and vegetarian dishes are not enough, here's a link to more delicious Vegan Asian recipes to grace your Lunar New Year table!
+(Or, if you are open to other Asian cuisines, try these vegetarian Indian recipes or these vegetarian South East Asian dishes.)

 🥟 Savoury Snacks